Prison life and going to prison

 - you've been released from prison with special conditions.

-There are 16 male prisons and 3 female prisons in NZ.
-Mt Eden prison is managed privately.
-The other prisons are managed by the Department of Corrections.
+There are 15 male prisons and 3 female prisons in NZ.
+Auckland South Corrections Facility is operated by Serco New Zealand under a Public Private Partnership with the Department of Corrections.
+All other prisons are managed by the Department of Corrections.

 Well-designed and delivered programmes can help to reduce reoffending.